Costa Rica Entry Requirements

 Includes

-United States Canada United Kingdom Germany France Spain Italy Netherlands Australia New Zealand Japan South Korea Mexico Argentina Chile Uruguay Panama Israel Singapore
+United States Canada United Kingdom Australia New Zealand Japan South Korea Chile Uruguay All European Union and EEA countries Most Central and South American countries

-Passport must be valid at least one day beyond entry date for US/CA/UK/EU; three months for others.
+Passport must be valid for at least one day beyond entry date.
+Tourist card fee is no longer charged since 2019.

 Electronic Travel Authorization (ETA/eVisa)